camfiander/OmegaBakery/OmegaBakery/README.md

 To simplify the process of applying discounts, line items are automatically grouped into CompositeLineItems of the same ProductType.

 ## Administration
+Administration provides the following features:
+- Ability for administrator to login using a username and password which presently saved in the appsettings
+- Ability to change the username and password for the administrator login
+- Ability to change the path and names of the data files from which data is retrieved, which are now saved in the appsettings

 ## Data
+DataService is follows a **Facade** pattern wherein it interacts with all data related subsystems instead of the client directly accessing these subsystems.
+In this light, it is also implemented as a **singleton** because multiple data access at the same time needs to be avoided.
+At present it provides functionality to retrieve product data from the csv files through the CsvService Subsystem, but can be easily extended with other data fetching subsystems.